yacineMahdid/deep-learning-model-explained/resnet/README.md

         return out
 ```

-The bottleneck block is as show over here:
+The bottleneck block is as shown on this figure:

 ![Resnet Bottleneck Block](images/resnet_bottleneck_block.png)

-It's exactly the very same structure as before expect we have:
+It's the same overall structure as the BasicBlock before expect we have:
 1. different parameters for the first and last unit (covered in the `__init__`)
 2. 3 units instead of 2.